Coleridge-Initiative/big-data-and-social-science/docs/08-ChapterNetworks.md

 lengths among all pairs of nodes in a network and the average path length.
 I also include a line of code that calculates the network distance among all nodes and returns a matrix of those distances.
-That matrix (saved as ) can be used to calculate additional measures or to visualize the graph-theoretic proximities among nodes.
+That matrix (saved as `empdist`) can be used to calculate additional measures or to visualize the graph-theoretic proximities among nodes.